Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Caveats

 The extended Press-Schechter approach assumes the linear perturbation growth, which is thought to be able to reproduce the statistical properties of structure formation.
 The full non-linear regime would, however, add to the scatter between $z_c$ and $M_{infall}$.
 One could opt to derive the average growth factor from the \citeauthor{Schechter} theory.
-WDM numerical simulations would be needed ultimately, although once again pure dark matter simulations will not be conclusive as they are not in the CDM case (and a trivial rescaling of the baryonic effects based on the CDM simulations with hydrodynamics is also potentially flawed since small halos grow differently and would have not only a different timing for the onset of star formation but also possibly a different amount and pattern of star formation over time, see e.g. \cite{governato}.
+More WDM numerical simulations are needed ultimately. \cite{Maccio10}, using zoom-in DM-only simulations, concluded that the formation and accretion times for a 2~keV WDM model do not differ significantly from CDM, though the WDM subhalos form on average slightly later than in CDM.
+How large is the difference will depend on which suhalo mass one chooses, though.
+Note that in their Figure 3 the difference in number of subhalos as a function of formation time between WDM (2 keV) and CDM appears at $z > 9-10$ but this is done for subhalos with infall masses $M(z_{acc}) > 10^9 M_{\odot}$, which is high compared to what we adopt in our paper for the faintest and most constraining dwarfs (some of the UFDs).
+Of course at higher mass scales it becomes more difficult to discriminate between WDM models at a few keV and CDM.
+Their choice to focus on relatively large subhalos are likely forced by resolution limits in their simulations.
+Therefore we believe they do not provide enough systematic information across a wide range of sunhalo masses at infall to provide a thorough comparison with our EPS calculations.
+Pure dark matter simulations will not be conclusive as they are not in the CDM case (and a trivial rescaling of the baryonic effects based on the CDM simulations with hydrodynamics is also potentially flawed since small halos grow differently and would have not only a different timing for the onset of star-formation but also possibly a different amount and pattern of star-formation over time, see e.g. \cite{governato}.)

-There are also some uncertainties due to the fact that our method is using an inhomogeneous set of data with different intrinsic errors and systematics, while ideally, a consistent way of deducing the star formation should be used for the whole sample.
+There are also some uncertainties due to the fact that our method is using an inhomogeneous set of data with different intrinsic errors and systematics, while ideally, a consistent way of deducing the star-formation should be used for the whole sample.

 Finally, there are uncertainties about the nature of the warm particle itself, which ultimately implies the simple-minded notion according to which WDM is just CDM with a truncation of the power at some small enough scale is only one of the many possible realizations.
 The problem indeed is that bounds from structure formation actually constrain the free-streaming length, rather than the ``raw'' mass of the particle.
 Most numerical simulations of structure formation are based on the assumption that warm DM particles are produced via a mechanism that gives them a thermal spectrum.
 If this assumption does not hold anymore, it might become difficult to draw general conclusions.
 One example is the resonant thermal mechanism, which can be seen as a superposition of a WDM component and a non-thermal cold component.
 In the latter case the particle could have a lower rest-mass energy than in the standard thermal relic WDM scenario while still being consistent with the Lymann $\alpha$ forest constraints \citep{Drewes}.
 Only recent numerical simulations have thoroughly studied structure formation with resonantly-produced sterile neutrinos \citep{Bozek}.